roommen/NASSCOMHackathon/README.md

-# NasscomPaytmHackathon
+# NASSCOM In Partnership With Paytm: Women In Technology Hackathon

-Set of solutions built for the NASSCOM PayTM Women in Tech hackathon
+Set of blockchain solutions built for the event